MicrosoftDocs/xamarin-docs/docs/ios/platform/speech.md

 It is important to call `RecognitionTask.Cancel` if the user cancels the translation to free up both memory and the device's processor.

 > [!IMPORTANT]
-> **NOTE:** Failing to provide the `NSSpeechRecognitionUsageDescription` or `NSMicrophoneUsageDescription` `Info.plist` keys can result in the app failing without warning when trying to access either Speech Recognition or the microphone for live audio (`var node = AudioEngine.InputNode;`).
+> Failing to provide the `NSSpeechRecognitionUsageDescription` or `NSMicrophoneUsageDescription` `Info.plist` keys can result in the app failing without warning when trying to access either Speech Recognition or the microphone for live audio (`var node = AudioEngine.InputNode;`).
 Please see the **Providing a Usage Description** section above for more information.

 ## Speech Recognition Limits